jackiepajor/burger/README.md

 # burger
 HW - Eat Da Burger
-Due Wednesday March 28th, 2018
+Due: March 28th, 2018

-Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Eat-Da-Burger is a restaurant app that lets users input the names of burgers they'd like to eat.

 Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.